jwodder/ps1.py/README.rst

 Options
 -------

---ansi         Format output for direct display
+--ansi          Format output for direct display --bash          Format output for use in Bash's ``PS1`` (default) -G, --git-only  Only output the Git status string (including leading
---bash         Format output for use in Bash's ``PS1`` (default) --zsh          Format output for use in zsh's ``PS1`` -V, --version  Display version information and exit -h, --help     Display usage information and exit
+                separator); output an empty line if not in a Git repository or if "off" is given on the command line --zsh           Format output for use in zsh's ``PS1`` -V, --version   Display version information and exit -h, --help      Display usage information and exit

 Git Status Symbols
 ==================

-When inside a Git repository, a number of symbols showing the current ``HEAD`` and its status are added to the end of the prompt.
+When inside a Git repository, a number of symbols showing the current ``HEAD`` and its status are added near the end of the prompt.
 Except for the ``@`` separator and the ``HEAD`` itself, individual symbols are omitted when not relevant.
 From left to right, the symbols are: